 Trees and shrubs that offer winter berries are so important to include in your garden’s design.
 Not only for hungry birds, but because the berries themselves add much-needed seasonal color to winter’s more muted landscape.

-I really like how the colors harmonize with the rusty iron decorations hanging on my fence.
+I love how the colors harmonize with the rusty iron decorations hanging on my fence.

 I couldn’t live without nandinas and have several varieties growing throughout my garden.
-They’re not only evergreen, but many turn brilliant shades of red and orange once the temperatures dip.
-And the cheery red berries show up right in time for the holidays.
-The nandina on the right grows in my neighbor’s garden and is the brightest red I’ve ever seen.
-And no, this isn’t photoshopped!
+Not only are they evergreen, but many turn brilliant shades of red and orange once the temperatures dip.

 Mahonia repens, also known as Oregon grape, is another multi-seasonal native to include in the garden.

-In the spring, it’s dark evergreen leaves are punctuated by bright yellow flowers.
-But in the fall and winter, the foliage transforms into beautiful shades of maroon with grape-like clusters of cobalt blue berries.
+In the spring, its dark evergreen leaves are punctuated by bright yellow flowers.

 The cotoneaster family is an indispensable group of plants for winter berries.